prebid/addressability-framework/mvp-spec/website-implementation.md

 can return the Transmission Result.

 The `bidResponse` has an extra parameter named `sso`.
 It contains a list of Transmission Results.
-This list must contains all the Transmission Results that have occured for the given bid.
+This list must contain all the Transmission Results that have occurred for the given bid.

 ```js
 {